ESTATE CHACE HILL RED 2018

 Vineyard: Chace Hill Vineyard, Lancaster, MA

-Aging Protocol: 3 months in Flextank followed by 6 months in a 5-year old French oak barrels.
+Aging Protocol: 3 months in stainless steel followed by 4 years in 6-year old French oak barrels.
 Bottled aged for an additional 5 months.

 Alcohol: 13.5% ABV